JasonGuoo/gemini-cli-api/README.md

 -   **Streaming Support:** Supports real-time, streamed responses for interactive applications.
 -   **Concurrent Requests:** Utilizes a process pool to handle multiple API requests simultaneously.

+## Why Use This for Development?

+The primary advantage of this project is for **development and prototyping**.

+Google's Gemini models, such as **Gemini 2.5 Pro**, offer a very generous **free tier** for Gemini-cli.
+However, integrating with the native Google AI API requires using its specific SDKs and data formats.

+This project acts as a bridge, giving you the best of both worlds:
+-   **Zero-Cost Development:** You can develop and test your AI-powered applications without incurring API costs by leveraging the Gemini free tier.
+-   **Instant Compatibility:** You can use the vast ecosystem of tools, libraries, and applications that are built for the OpenAI API.
+Simply change the base URL to point to this local server, and your existing code will work.
+-   **Production-Ready Path:** Develop for free using this server, and when you're ready to go to production, you can switch to a paid OpenAI model or a dedicated Gemini API endpoint by simply changing the API key and URL, with no other code modifications.

+It's the ideal solution for developers who want to build on the OpenAI API standard without the cost, using the power of Gemini models.

 ## Limitations

 Using `gemini-cli` as a backend for an API server introduces several important limitations that users should be aware of: